Joe Pye Weed

 Before lawns and landscaping, native plants were here.
 They’ve fed birds, bees, and butterflies for thousands of years—and they’ll do the same in your yard.
 The best part?
 They’re easier to grow than you think.

-Now that we’ve given reasons why to plant Joe Pye Weed, let’s get right to the big question:
+Now that we’ve given reasons why to plant Joe Pye weed, let’s get right to the big question:

 Who is Joe Pye?

-Get up close to Joe Pye Weed and you'll find the most elegant needle-like petals.
+Get up close to Joe Pye weed and you'll find the most elegant needle-like petals.
 Image © The Plant Native

-Meet the real Joe Pye
+The real Joe Pye has been found

 “Discrepancies have long existed as to the race of the man for whom Joe-Pye-weed was named, the century and the part of the country in which he lived, and even whether the plant name was derived from the name of any person, real or fictional.
 Our investigation has indicated that this plant name is from the cognomen of Joseph Shauquethqueat, an 18th- and early 19th-century Mohican sachem, who lived successively in the Mohican communities at Stockbridge, Massachusetts, and New Stockbridge, New York.”
 (Source)